-As we enter 2023, our business is well-positioned to deliver on our commitments and create even greater value for our shareholders.
-We will continue to pursue our growth plans with discipline and purpose, leveraging our strengths to navigate challenges, and seize new opportunities.
+As we enter 2024, our business is well positioned to deliver on our commitments and create even greater value for our shareholders.
+Guided by our values, we will continue to navigate both challenge and change by leveraging our strength, expertise and nimble approach - creating opportunities for new growth.

-The Board and management team truly value your participation in this year's annual meeting and we encourage you to vote in advance using our fast and secure online voting option.
+Your Board of Directors and management team truly value your participation in this year's annual meeting, and we encourage you to vote in advance using our fast and secure online voting system.